amplication/docs/docs/getting-started/plugins.md

 All Amplication plugins are open-source and available on GitHub.
 You can find the plugin source code for each individual plugin in Amplication's [`plugins`](https://github.com/amplication/amplication-plugins) repository.

-## Node.js vs .NET Plugins
+## Node.js and .NET Plugins

-Amplication supports both Node.js and .NET for code generation.Plugins are technology-specific.
+Amplication supports both Node.js and .NET for code generation.
+Plugins are technology-specific.

 When you switch between Node.js and .NET, you'll see a different set of available plugins, each optimized for the chosen stack.

 Node.js plugins integrate seamlessly with the Node.js ecosystem and popular frameworks like NestJS. .NET plugins are designed to work with .NET Core and leverage the power of the .NET ecosystem.

-## .NET Plugins (Coming Soon)

-With the recent release of full .NET support, Amplication is actively expanding its .NET plugin ecosystem.
-While currently more limited than the Node.js offerings, new .NET plugins are being developed and released regularly, focusing on essential functionalities like authentication and database connectivity, with many more plugins coming soon.

 ## How To Install a Plugin